Understanding your first bOnline invoice

-Your billing starts from the day your service goes live.
-This means your first bill includes:
+Your first invoice covers charges from the day your service goes live.
+It may include:

-One-off setup charges: such as router postage, engineer visits, new line, restart or renumber fees.
+• One-off setup charges - such as router postage, engineer visits, new line, restart or renumber fees.
+These only appear on your first bill.

-Add-ons or devices: anything extra you added at sign-up.
+• Add-ons or devices - anything extra agreed at sign-up.

 When will I receive my first invoice?

-We’ll send the invoice to you by email, and you can also view it in your MYbOnline account.
+• We will send the invoice to you by email.
+You can also view it in your MybOnline account.

 When is payment taken?

-Payment is collected 10 days after your go-live date.
+• Payment is collected 10 days after your invoice date.

-This applies to both Direct Debit and Recurring Card Payment methods.
+• This applies to both Direct Debit and Recurring Card Payment.

-It gives you time to review your invoice before payment is processed.
+• This gives you time to review your invoice before payment is taken.

 If your service goes live on 5 September:

-Your invoice will be dated 5 September and generated on 6 September.
+• Your invoice is dated 5 September and generated on 6 September.

-This invoice will include your monthly plan from the go-live date, any one-off charges, and any usage.
+This invoice will include your monthly plan, any one-off charges, any usage, and any Total Care charges.

-From your second invoice onward, your charges will be simple and consistent:
+From your second invoice onwards, your charges will be straightforward and consistent:

 Was this article helpful?